Advice from Departments

 What majors/minors/concentrations can students pursue in your department/program?

-Students can pursue a Global Studies major, within which they can elect to pursue concentrations in Development, Global Health, Human Rights and Social Justice, International Economic Policy, International Relations/Foreign Policy, a regional geographic concentration .
-Students can also apply to pursue an independent concentration if they want to pursue an area of focus not covered by existing concentrations.
+Students can pursue a Global Studies major, within which they can elect to pursue concentrations in Development, Global Health, Human Rights and Social Justice, International Economic Policy, International Relations/Foreign Policy, or a regional geographic concentration.
+Students can also apply to pursue an independent concentration in an area of focus not covered by existing concentrations.

 What course(s) should a student plan to take in their first year if they intend to major/minor in your department/program?